London Boroughs: Etymology Explained

 Hammersmith and Fulham – The Forge and The Place of the Mud

 These two districts were merged in 1965.
-Hammersmith has its name as it was a place where the blacksmith’s forged hammers.
-Fulham, originally called ‘Fulanhamme’, has many possible meanings.
-One is ‘the place of the mud’.
+Hammersmith has its name as it was a place where the blacksmiths forged hammers.
+Fulham, originally called ‘Fulanhamme’, has many possible meanings, one being ‘the place of the mud’.

 Wandsworth – Waendel’s River